 This pumpkin coconut soup is low fat, low calories, and full of flavor.
 The pumpkin paired with light coconut milk makes an extremely thick soup which carries the spices well.
 I like my soup on the spicy side, so I always add some cayenne pepper for heat.

 Thankfully this soup is bikini friendly.
 I’ve included the stats below but the entire recipe only has 252 calories in it.
 The soup is very hearty and will leave you feeling full.
 Add roasted chickpeas, baked tofu, or grilled shrimp for some added protein and make this a complete meal!
 I love the versatility of pumpkin and this dish really highlights the savory flavors.
-If you like this make sure to check out this amazing pumpkin pasta sauce.
+If you like pumpkin this soup would go amazing with this pumpkin veggie burgers.

 I like to get my spices in the bulk spice bins at the specialty grocery store (Earth Fare or the Home Economist for my locals).
 The bulk spices are often cheaper and I really like trying new spices this way.
 Because it’s bulk, you can pick up just a little to try the spice before buying the entire jar.
 I promise you won’t regret buying a jar of this spice though, as you can easily add it to carrot soup, lentil soup, sprinkled on butternut squash, or acorn squash or any curry dish.